 Like the main version of Canva, the nonprofits one can be used to create a huge range of visual assets including presentations, posters, flyers, logos, social media posts, drawings, business cards and reports.

 Canva for Nonprofits gives you full access to all the editing features, design tools, and stock assets (stock photos, videos, audio, etc.) of Canva’s premium plans; these include Canva’s magic resize tool and background removal tool, social scheduling and brand management features.

 Canva for Nonprofits also includes access to a range of 1,320+ pre-built design templates; these are designed to serve nonprofit contexts.

 - posters for recruiting volunteers

 - sustainable development goals templates

 - toolkits for creating natural disaster relief campaigns.

-A great feature of the Canva for Nonprofits offering is that the way it can be used by nonprofit teams — eligible nonprofits can add up to 50 team members to their Canva account.
+A great feature of the Canva for Nonprofits offering is that the way it can be used by nonprofit teams — eligible nonprofits can add up to 50 team members to their Canva account for free.